 Research credits after passing the General Examination

-Students must register for Physics 800 instead of Physics 600.
-The Ph.D. degree requires a minimum of 27 dissertation credits (Physics 800) spread out over a period of at least three quarters.
-At least one of these quarters must be after the student passes the General Examination.
-Therefore, your Final Exam can not take place until 3 quarters after your General Exam, unless you pre-plan taking 800 credits before the General Exam.
+Students need to register for Physics 800 instead of Physics 600.
+A minimum of 27 dissertation credits (Physics 800) over a period of at least three quarters must be completed in which at least one quarter comes after the student passes the General Examination.
+With the exception of summer, students are limited to a maximum of 10 dissertation credits (Physics 800) per quarter.
+This implies that the Final Examination can not take place until 3 quarters after the General Exam, unless pre-planned with taking 800 credits before the General Exam.

 Establishing a Reading Committee

-After gaining the consent of the faculty to serve on the reading committee, the student completes the online Departmental Reading Committee Form and submits it electronically to the GPC, who approves the committee, informs the graduate adviser, who sets-up the Reading Committee in MyGrad.
+After gaining the consent of the faculty to serve on the reading committee, the student completes the online Departmental Reading Committee Form and submits it electronically to the graduate program coordinator, who approves the committee, informs the graduate advisor, who sets-up the Reading Committee in MyGrad (the Graduate School administrative system).
 Once this has been processed, the student, the committee members, and the graduate program assistant receive an email from the Graduate School confirming the reading committee has been officially established.

 The Final Examination and the Ph.D. thesis